Lumad: Lumad killings

 Lumad communities contend with extrajudicial killings and red-tagging.
 Defenders of Indigenous land rights, environmentalists, and human rights activists have also been harassed.

 The Lumad are people from various ethnic groups in Mindanao island.
 Residing in their ancestral lands, they are often evicted and displaced because of the Moro people's claim on the same territory.
 The Lumad have lost parts of their ancestral land because of a failure to understand the modern land tenure system.
 Some NGOs have established schools that teach Indigenous communities how to protect their rights, property, and culture.
 However, the Lumad communities are located in mountains that are distant from urban areas.
 These areas are also the sites of armed conflict between the New People's Army (NPA) and the Armed Forces of the Philippines (AFP).
-Caught in the conflict, the Lumad people's education, property, and security are endangered by the increasing amount of violent confrontations by the armed parties.
+Caught in the conflict, the Lumad people's education, property, and security are endangered by the increasing amount of violent confrontations between the armed parties.
 In Surigao del Sur, a barangay was evacuated to shelter sites in Tandag City because of increasing military and NPA activity.
-There are claims that Lumads account for about 70 percent of the fighting force of the New People's Army, with the communists collecting revolutionary tax of P1.2 billion per year in Davao Region alone according to NCIP chief and former army colonel.
+There are claims that Lumads account for about 70 percent of the fighting force of the NPA, with the communists collecting revolutionary tax of P1.2 billion per year in Davao Region alone according to NCIP chief and former army colonel.

-Human rights watchdogs, Indigenous peoples groups, and environmentalists claim that Lumad territories were being militarized by the Armed Forces of the Philippines and that community leaders and teachers were being detained by the military on suspicion of being rebels.
+Human rights watchdogs, Indigenous peoples groups, and environmentalists claim that Lumad territories were being militarized by the AFP and that community leaders and teachers were being detained by the military on suspicion of being rebels.
 They also say that alternative schools within the communities (aided by NGOs and universities) face closure or demolition, with some buildings converted for military use.
 They have staged demonstrations to gain the public's attention, calling for a halt to the alleged militarization of Lumad communities.
 Organizers of the Lakbayan ng Pambansang Minorya support the Lumad by raising awareness on the plight of Indigenous peoples through protest marches, concerts, cultural festivals, and commemoration of Lumad leaders that have been killed.

 The Philippines Commission on Human Rights (CHR) has been investigating the 2015 murder of Lumad leaders and a school official by paramilitary group Magahat-Bagani (in line with the idea of CAFGU) created by the AFP to hunt for NPA members.
 The AFP denied the allegation and attributed the killings to tribal conflict, though the AFP has admitted that CAFGU has Lumad recruits within its ranks while asserting that the NPA has also recruited Lumad for the group.
 CHR postponed the presentation of their initial report to December 2015 to include reports of subsequent killings and displacement.